 Take Your Children Seriously

-Some of our children’s requests won’t be serious, and others will be.
-If our children earnestly ask us a question, we do right by taking them seriously.
+As a parent, our children can be exasperating at times.
+Their energy and curiosity outpace ours so early in their life.
+It can become routine to dismiss their many requests.
+Some dismissals may be unavoidable, but we must struggle against this pattern.
+Certain requests will not be serious, but others will be.
+If our children earnestly ask us questions, we do right by taking them seriously.
 So if our children say we play favorites, we should take that seriously too.
-Acknowledge that we don’t want that outcome.
 Strive to do differently.

-Reflect On Your Own Growth
+Reflect On Your Growth

 Admire Equitably